 The part of the functional identity of a user which defines the functional role performed by the user on a specific train, engine or coach.

 Operational communications

 These are railway communications directly concerned with train and shunting movements or train operation.
 For example, controller-driver communications.

 Operational radio

-A handheld radio suitable for use by people involved in railway operations (eg shunting team members).
+A handheld radio suitable for use by people involved in railway operations.